-- 7.-(1) The general rule about decision-making by directors is that any decision of the directors must be either a majority decision at a meeting or a decision taken in accordance with article 8. - (2) If- - (a) the company only has one director, and - (b) no provision of the articles requires it to have more than one director, the general rule does not apply, and the director may take decisions without regard to any of the provisions of the articles relating to directors' decision-making.
+- 7.-(1) The general rule about decision-making by directors is that any decision of the directors must be either a majority decision at a meeting or a decision taken in accordance with article 8. - (2) If- - (a) the company only has one director for the time being, and

+(b) no provision of the articles requires it to have more than one director, the general rule does not apply, and the director may (for so long as they remain sole director) take decisions without regard to any of the provisions of articles 8 to 15 (inclusive).